Wolffel/FIFA-19-Boca-Juniors-Mod/README.md

 https://www.youtube.com/watch?v=XTkMg2U5D2I
 (It's into german but you just need to follow his steps).

+If you want you can download DB master from this link (it works for fifa 19 databases): http://www.mediafire.com/file/d2lzl1r57482adw/DBMaster_15.rar

 Steps to install the mod:

 1. Download Frosty manager from their website: https://frostytoolsuitedev.gitlab.io/downloads.html.